 2013 has been a productive year for the instructional design team at QU Online!
 Our instructional designers have been collaborating with Quinnipiac faculty to achieve the Quality Matters seal of approval for Read More »

 For the past few years, I have been so excited as the world of education and the world of technology have become more like a family than just neighbors.
-I’m not talking about the move from desktops to laptops.
-Read More »
+I’m not talking about the move from desktops Read More »

 The instructional design and technology team at QU Online sought out to find the best books in our field from 2012.
 If you have a favorite, please Read More »

 Our world and classrooms have become sleek, simple and high tech or complex, confusing and bloated with high tech.
 Your view may depend on your age, background, exposure to and comfort level with the dazzling array of web tools we have at our disposal.
 Read More »